 EMAS at EMSA

-We’re working towards registering under the European Eco-Management and Audit Scheme (EMAS), and have created a dedicated environmental management system (EMS) at EMSA, which includes all aspects of our work here.
+We are registered under the European Eco-Management and Audit Scheme (EMAS).
+We have created a dedicated environmental management system (EMS) at EMSA, which includes all aspects of our work here.

 Our Environmental Management System (EMS)

 EMSA’s comprehensive Environmental Management System started with an environmental review of all its activities as the base layer for future action.
 Responding to its results and analysis, a comprehensive EMS system was created and implemented across EMSA.